Mercia Barnes Trust research grants

 It is a great opportunity for Aotearoa-based RANZCOG trainees to apply for funding for their FRANZCOG compulsory research requirement.

 The Mercia Barnes Trust invites applications annually for research grants up to a value of $35,000 each.
 Smaller or multiple grants are considered.

 Objectives and outcomes

-As well as tabling a report at each AGM of the Trust, recipients are encouraged to publish as well as report progress to colleagues in one of the following ways:
+As well as tabling a report at each AGM of the Trust, recipients are encouraged to publish as well as share research findings with colleagues in one of the following ways: